Our knowledge of orthopaedics. Your best health.

 Strains

 A strain is an injury to a muscle and/or tendon.
 Tendons are fibrous cords of tissue that attach muscles to bone.
-Strains often occur in the back or leg (typically, the hamstring).
+Strains often occur in the back, neck, or leg (typically, the hamstring).

 Similar to a sprain, a strain may be a simple stretch of your muscle or tendon, or it may involve a partial or complete tear of the muscle and tendon.
 Symptoms of a strain may include pain, muscle spasm, muscle weakness, swelling, inflammation, and cramping.

-- Soccer, football, hockey, boxing, wrestling and other contact sports put athletes at risk for hamstring strains, as do sports that feature quick starts, such as hurdling, long jumping, and running races.
+• Soccer, football, hockey, boxing, wrestling and other contact sports put athletes at risk for hamstring strains, as do sports that feature quick starts, such as basketball, sprinting, hurdling, and long jumping.

 The recommended treatment for a strain is the same as for a sprain: rest, ice, compression and elevation.
 This should be followed by simple exercises to relieve pain and restore mobility.
 Surgery may be required for a more severe tear.